What to expect when using Progesterone Cream for the First Time

 How to Reduce Progesterone Cream

 How to Reduce - reduce by no more than 16-20mg at a time.
-Stay on the reduced amount for a few days before reducing again.
+Stay on the reduced amount for a week before reducing again.
 Continue reducing until you find a level that suits you.
 Symptoms will return if you reduce by too much and too quickly.
 Never reduce to less than 100mg/3ml per day as all adverse symptoms will return.

 As you use progesterone it will gradually become the dominant hormone which is what is needed.
 As this happens symptoms begin to ease.